IanDxSSXX/ReNest/README.md

     )
   })
   ```
-  Except the way RUI sets props, everything is the same with React functions.
+  Except the way ReNest sets props, everything is the same with React functions.

 * SwiftUI